Suddenly you find your son or daughter is:

 What do they expect?
 Show up, work hard and have a good attitude.

-If a rower has to miss practice, call the Boathouse (703-706-4490) or your coach.
+If a rower has to miss practice, they should call or text their coach.
 If a rower is really sick or hurt, call or speak up.
 Coaches will thank you for not passing on the chicken pox!
 No one wants students to row with an injury; use common sense.

 Everybody.
 The mix of boats on the TC Williams Crew depends on the number of rowers that turn out each year.
 It’s impossible to say at the beginning of the season how many boats of which type there will be on the TC Crew, because EVERYONE ROWS.
 That’s right.
 Every student who meets the basic qualifications and comes to practice will be on a boat, competing at some level during the season.

 Crew is competitive.
 No one is cut from the team and everyone rows, but the upper boats are hard to get in.
 Ability, seat racing and erg times, conditioning and attitude all play a part in determining the makeup of a boat.
 Illness or injury can be a factor from week to week.
 Coaches aim for fast boats that can win on a given day.

 Alexandria is fortunate to have one of the best public school rowing facilities in the nation - in fact, it is one of only a handful of public schools with its own boathouse.
 The Dee Campbell Rowing Center, at the foot of Madison Street on the Potomac, is state-of-the-art.
 On the ground floor is storage space for shells, launches and oars.
 Upstairs there are offices, locker rooms, and a workout room with exercise equipment including weights and Concept2 indoor rowers, or ergometers.

 You’ll hear a lot about the “ergs.”
 These are the sophisticated rowing machines used for off-season conditioning and on-land training throughout the year.